 Alfred Pisani Executive Director and Chairman

 Samuel D. Sidiqi Non-executive Director and Deputy Chairman

-Joseph Fenech Executive Director

-Joseph Pisani Non-executive Director

-Faisal J.S.
-Alessa Non-executive Director

-Mario P. Galea Non-executive Director

-Khadija Oubala Non-executive Director
+Joseph Pisani Non-executive Director Faisal J.S.
+Alessa Non-executive Director Joseph Fenech Executive Director Mario P. Galea Non-executive Director Khadija Oubala Non-executive Director

 Mr Alfred Pisani and Mr Joseph Fenech occupy senior executive positions within the Corinthia Group.
 The other five Directors, Mr Samuel D. Sidiqi, Mr Joseph Pisani, Mr Faisal J.S.
 Alessa, Mr Mario P. Galea and Ms Khadija Oubala, serve on the Board of the Issuer in a non-executive capacity.
 Mr Mario P. Galea is considered as an independent Director since he is free of any business, family or other relationship with the Issuer, its controlling shareholders or the management of either, that could create a conflict of interest such as to impair his judgement.
-In assessing Mr Galea's independence due notice has been taken of sub-section 5.117 of the Listing Rules.